Sterling Construction (NASDAQ:STRL) Releases FY 2022 Earnings Guidance

-Sterling Construction (NASDAQ:STRL – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+Sterling Construction (NASDAQ:STRL – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $2.690-$2.880 for the period, compared to the Thomson Reuters consensus estimate of $2.620.
 The company issued revenue guidance of $1.83 billion-$1.88 billion, compared to the consensus revenue estimate of $1.69 billion.

-Several research firms have recently weighed in on STRL.
-Zacks Investment Research raised shares of Sterling Construction from a hold rating to a strong-buy rating and set a $31.00 target price for the company in a research report on Friday, February 4th.
-StockNews.com downgraded shares of Sterling Construction from a strong-buy rating to a buy rating in a research report on Thursday.
+A number of brokerages have issued reports on STRL.
+Zacks Investment Research upgraded Sterling Construction from a hold rating to a strong-buy rating and set a $31.00 price objective for the company in a research note on Friday, February 4th.
+StockNews.com downgraded Sterling Construction from a strong-buy rating to a buy rating in a research note on Thursday, March 3rd.

 Sterling Construction Company Profile (Get Rating)